oosquare/old-notes/docs/english/writing-materials.md

 - Sentences
   - No sooner had we finished our performance than **thunderous applause lingered around the hall**.
   - The classroom **was filled with energy and joy**.
+  - He saw the tree once again, but with fresh green leaves at the tips of the branches, which were reaching high into the blue sky.

 ## Miscellaneous